Agbor007/aws_3tiet_test/Implementation_Steps.md

 sudo rm nginx.conf
 sudo aws s3 cp s3://3tier-s3-bucket237/application-code/nginx.conf .
+#do not forget the . at the end of the previous code line above

 sudo service nginx restart
 chmod -R 755 /home/ec2-user
 sudo chkconfig nginx on
 ```
 ```